Find Cheap Auto Insurance Quotes in Your Area

 - Meet with your agent in-person: If your agent is independent, or not affiliated with any particular insurance company, they can not only help cancel your current car insurance policy but also help you find a new policy better suited to your needs.

-- Mail or fax a signed cancellation request: Writing a signed letter to your insurer with your full name, policy number and the effective date you would like your coverage to end should be sufficient to initiate the cancellation process.
-You should still confirm with your carrier if any cancellation fee is required.
+- Mail or fax a signed cancellation request: Writing a signed letter to your insurer with your full name, policy number and the effective date you would like your coverage to end should be sufficient to initiate a cancellation.
+Confirm with your carrier if any cancellation fee is required.

-If you are cancelling car insurance to switch to another insurance provider, such as cancelling State Farm to join GEICO, you should make sure you are already receiving coverage from GEICO prior to initiating the State Farm cancellation.
-This helps ensure that you are always insured and avoids the risk of paying incredibly high out-of-pocket costs from being involved in an accident as an uninsured driver.
+If you are cancelling car insurance to switch to another insurance provider, such as cancelling State Farm to join Geico, make sure you are already covered by Geico prior to initiating the State Farm cancellation.
+This ensures that you are always insured and avoids the risk of high out-of-pocket costs if you’re involved in an accident as an uninsured driver.

 Cancelling auto insurance without notifying your insurer